dataspacedatalife/connector/README.md

-# External Participant Deployment Guide
+# Datalife Connector Deployment Guide
-This document outlines the two-phase process for adding a new external participant to an unpopulated Kubernetes cluster (such as kind).This process assumes the cluster is already running NGINX Ingress Controller and Cert-Manager, but has not yet been configured to issue certificates.
+This document outlines the two-phase process for adding a new datalife connector to an unpopulated Kubernetes cluster (such as kind).This process assumes the cluster is already running NGINX Ingress Controller and Cert-Manager, but has not yet been configured to issue certificates.

 ## Prerequisites